node-ecosystem/vike-lite/packages/vike-lite/README.md

 **Alerts explained:**

-- 🚨 **Fatal** ~ Move to `dependencies` a `devDependency` ended up externalized (imported at runtime from `node_modules` instead of bundled).
+- 🚨 **Fatal** ~ Move to `dependencies`

+  A `devDependency` ended up externalized (imported at runtime from `node_modules` instead of bundled).
 This is strictly reserved for things that will break a production server: deploying with `npm ci --omit=dev` will cause a `MODULE_NOT_FOUND` crash because the package won't be installed.
 __Fix:__ Move the package to `dependencies`.

-- 💡 **Optimization** ~ Safely bundled, can move to `devDependencies` A regular dependency is used, but it is 100% **bundled** into the final build (like UI frameworks or tiny utils).
+- 💡 **Optimization** ~ Safely bundled, can move to `devDependencies`

+  A regular dependency is used, but it is 100% **bundled** into the final build (like UI frameworks or tiny utils).
 It works perfectly fine where it is, but moving it to `devDependencies` is a pro-tip to shrink the actual `node_modules` weight shipped to production.

-- 💡/🗑️ **Unused** ~ Move to dev dependencies or remove A regular dependency is completely absent from both the client and server output.
+- 💡/🗑️ **Unused** ~ Move to dev dependencies or remove

+  A regular dependency is completely absent from both the client and server output.
 It is pure dead weight in your production deployment.
 It's either dead code you can remove, or a build/dev-only tool (like ESLint or `@types/*`) accidentally placed in the wrong list.

 - **OK** ~ No alert

   The dependency is correctly placed and harmless.
 This applies to regular dependencies that are externalized (e.g. `hono` or `express`), or `devDependencies` that pass through silently because they are either build tools (like `vite`, `vike-lite` or `typescript`) or 100% bundled libraries (like `nanoid`).

 ##### What it catches: